RunestoneInteractive/thinkcspy/_sources/Lists/ObjectsandReferences.rst

 The answer is ``True``.
 This tells us that both ``a`` and ``b`` refer to the same object, and that it is the second of the two reference diagrams that describes the relationship.
-Since strings are *immutable*, Python optimizes resources by making two names that refer to the same string value refer to the same object.
+Since strings are *immutable*, Python can optimize resources by making two names that refer to the same string literal value refer to the same object.

 This is not the case with lists.
 Consider the following example.
 Here, ``a`` and ``b`` refer to two different lists, each of which happens to have the same element values.